 Mercado Central raid, May 25, 1938

-An attack by the Italian air force on May 25, 1938 killed more civilians than any single bombing raid anywhere in Spain during the war.
+An attack by the Italian air force on May 25, 1938 killed more civilians than any single bombing raid anywhere in Spain during the Civil War.
 The death toll was on the same scale as the notorious bombing of Guernica in the Basque Country the year before.

 More than 300 people died around the Mercado Central that day; most seem to have been caught in the open, doing the morning shopping at the stalls at the rear of the market building.
 Around 1,000 more were injured.
 The air raid warning had failed to sound, possibly because the Italians had avoided detection by attacking the city from inland, rather than from the sea.
 There was no radar back then.